MOLINA HEALTHCARE, INC.

 - Have the sole authority to approve the engagement letter with, and the fees to be paid to, the independent auditor.

-- Pre-approve all non-audit services to be performed by the independent auditor and the related fees for such services (subject to the limitedexceptions set forth in the Sarbanes-Oxley Act).
-The Committee delegates preapproval authority to the Chairman of the Audit Committee.
-The decisions of the Committee Chairman with regard to fee preapprovals must be presented to the full Committee at its next scheduled meeting.
+- Pre-approve all non-audit services to be performed by the independent auditor and the related fees for such services (subject to the limited exceptions set forth in the Sarbanes-Oxley Act).
+The Committee delegates preapproval authority to the Committee Chairperson.
+The decisions of the Committee Chairperson with regard to fee preapprovals must be presented to the full Committee at its next scheduled meeting.

 - At least annually, obtain and review a report by the independent auditor describing (a) the firm’s internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, in respect of one or more independent audits carried out by the firm, and any steps taken to deal with any such issues and (c) all relationships between the independent auditor and the Company.